 Thanksgiving is a day to remember only the things that are important in life: family, friends and good food.
 Excess can seem like it’s the theme of the day, but it doesn’t have to be (except for when it comes to that extra slice of pumpkin pie).
-Use these budget tips and give thanks for full bellies and a full wallet throughout the holiday season.
+Use these cheap Thanksgiving dinner ideas and give thanks for full bellies and a full wallet throughout the holiday season.

 Plan your Thanksgiving menu early